How I Live Without a Car In The US (And Why I’ll Never Own a Car Again)

 19) Email Your Local Elected Officials!

-This is something I do, because I can do it from anywhere.
-Tell them who you are and what you want out of your community, whether that’s more investment in bike lanes so make it safer from cars, wider sidewalks, more streets closed to cars.
+This is something I can do it from anywhere.
+Tell them who you are and what you want out of your community, whether that’s more investment in bike lanes to make it safer from cars, wider sidewalks, more streets closed to cars.

-Very few people will do this, so you voice will matter.
+Very few people will do this, so your voice will matter.

 20) Find Out About Town Hall and City Hall Events